 Ideally an options trader would sell a put option only if they don’t mind owning the underlying security at the predetermined price since you’re assuming an obligation to buy if the counter-party chooses to exercise the option.
 (More detail on this in a future post to come.)

 But even if you sold the right put you might still lose money.
 InFabric is driven by the desire to take these complexities and turn them into something comprehensible.
 Something you can understand in a moment’s time, because sometimes that’s all you have.

 We provide the weapons for this difficult battle.

-Create a Flow today.
+Create a Strategy today!
 See just how easy options can be with the right weapons!